JGS-Parrotnest/JGS-Parrotnest/README.md

 Tired of bloated, privacy-invasive communication tools? **Parrotnest** is your ultimate escape.
 Designed from the ground up for communities, schools, friend groups, and LAN networks, it delivers lightning-fast, ultra-secure, and deeply customizable real-time communication.

-Version **V13 "Parrot Egg Edition"** is our most refined experience yet—packed with seamless mobile navigation, enhanced security, and a beautiful UI.
+Version **V13 "Parrot Egg Edition"** is our most refined experience yet, packed with seamless mobile navigation, enhanced security, and a beautiful UI.

 <div align="center">
   <img src="./Images/Chat.png" alt="Parrotnest Chat UI" width="80%" />